M-FLucas/M-FLucas/README.md

 Hello, world!
+Currently working in adapting an open source CNN model for forensic uses. :)

 <!---
 M-FLucas/M-FLucas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.